spyder-ide/spyder-docs/doc/installation.rst

 Spyder is relatively easy to install on Windows, Linux and macOS.
 Just make sure to read and follow these instructions with care.

-If you run into problems, before posting a report, *please* consult our comprehensive :doc:`troubleshooting guide</troubleshooting/first-steps>` and search the `issue tracker`_ for your error message and problem description.
+If you run into problems, before posting a report, *please* consult our comprehensive :ref:`troubleshooting guide <troubleshooting-guide>` and search the `issue tracker`_ for your error message and problem description.
 These methods generally fix or isolate the great majority of install-related difficulties.
 Thanks!